Midori (actress)

-Michele Evette Watley (born July 19, 1968), known professionally as Midori, is an American singer, dancer, model, actress and former pornographic actress.
+Michele Watley, known professionally as Midori, is an American singer, dancer, model, actress and former pornographic film actress.
 She was inducted into the AVN Hall of Fame in 2009 and the Urban X Hall of Fame in 2023.
-She was the first African-American woman to win an AVN award, when she was named "Best Supporting Actress" in 2001.
-Watley was also named one of the top 10 "hottest black porn stars" of all time by Complex and The Independent named her "the queen of the black hardcore market".
+She was named one of the top 10 "hottest black porn stars" of all time by Complex.
+The Independent named her "the queen of the black hardcore market".